 - Unable to watch BBC One, BBC Two, ITV, Channel 4, and Channel 5 (in standard definition) on their main TV set – whether this is through the aerial or through a connected SMART TV or a TV connected to a streaming device.

 - Do not have TV services from Sky, Virgin or FreeSat on their main TV set

-- Have not claimed one of the Currys vouchers which have been mailed out by Arqiva to those living in “not spots”, predicted to have limited or no TV signal.
+- Have not claimed one of the Currys vouchers which were mailed out by Arqiva to those living in “not spots,” predicted to have limited or no TV signal.

-Exceptions to the eligibility criteria listed above may be made, for example where a viewer with mobility issues relies on a secondary set.
-These will be reviewed on a case by case basis.
+Exceptions to the eligibility criteria listed above could be made, for example where a viewer with mobility issues relied on a secondary TV set.
+These were reviewed on a case-by-case basis.

-The Project Restore Home Support is set up to deliver resolutions to residential homes with their own aerials located on the roof or in the loft.
-It is not within the Project’s remit to provide a solution for TVs using a set-top aerial.
+The Project Restore Home Support was set up to deliver resolutions to residential homes with their own aerials located on the roof or in the loft.
+It was not within the Project’s remit to provide a solution for TVs using a set-top aerial.

-Unless a viewer is vulnerable, viewers living in properties that have a communal aerial, for example, flats where one aerial serves multiple homes, will need to contact their landlords for additional assistance outside of the scheme.
+Unless a viewer is vulnerable, viewers living in properties that have a communal aerial, for example, flats where one aerial serves multiple homes, will need to contact their property owners for additional assistance outside of the scheme.

 Similarly, commercial businesses such as hotels and B&Bs are asked to make their own arrangements through specialist contractors.
 Arqiva may make exceptions for businesses that support vulnerable viewers.

 Engineers are not able to provide additional support for home broadband services; broadband issues will need to be referred to the home’s broadband provider.